lucasftz/calculator-project/README.md

 # calculator-project
-A calculator written in JavaScript.
+A calculator written in JavaScript and HTML, held together with Python.
+I will not be accepting any pull requests as this is a personal project.